BBC Alba

 BBC Alba is a Scottish Gaelic-language free-to-air public broadcast television channel jointly owned by the BBC and MG Alba.
-The channel was launched on 19 September 2008 and is on-air for up to seven hours a day with BBC Radio nan Gàidheal simulcasts.
+The channel was launched on 19 September 2008 and is on-air for up to seven hours a day.
 The name Alba is the Scottish Gaelic name for Scotland.
 The station is unique in that it is the first channel to be delivered under a BBC licence by a partnership and was also the first multi-genre channel to come entirely from Scotland with almost all of its programmes made in Scotland.